surifirstpin/biplus_documentation/docs/Admin Settings FLD.md

 ## Groups

-To share a particular content with set of people in the the organisation, you need to create group.
+To provide access to particular content with set of people in the the organisation, you need to create group.

 To create a group Click on Add Group, and mention below details;